 - Carefully remove the stems from the mushrooms.
 They’re the bases of the stuffing so don’t throw them away!
 Trim around the mushroom opening if needed.

 - Mince the mushroom stems.
-Go as small as you can.

-- Stuff the mushroom caps with the stuffing and arrange on your baking sheet or pan.
+- Stuff the mushroom caps with the stuffing and arrange them on your baking sheet or pan.
 Bake until the mushrooms are tender and the stuffing is hot, about 20 minutes.